 Rigorous, experimental evaluation of impacts is rare among nonprofits.
-But third-party researchers have measured the impacts of cash transfers extensively, both at GiveDirectly and elsewhere, and consistently found positive and sustainable impacts.
-We report these results and also announce studies in progress before the data are in, so that we can be held accountable for the results.
+GiveDirectly collaborates with third-party researchers to measure the impacts of cash transfers and answer complex design questions.
+Researchers are fully independent and independently-funded.
+We report the results of our evaluations and also announce studies in progress before the data are in, so that we can be held accountable for the results.

 This study documented large, positive, and sustainable impacts across a wide range of outcomes including assets, earnings, food security, mental health, and domestic violence.
 It found no evidence of impacts on alcohol or tobacco use, crime, or inflation.
 It also examined a number of design questions such as how to size transfers and whether to give them to men or women.